WaldSim/match2obs/readme.txt

-	winds_cat1476_final.pkl: GRAL catalog for 1476 entries (entire domain) gff1008_final.pkl: GRAL catalog for 1008 entries (only all stations) gff1476_final.pkl: GRAL catalog for 1476 entries (only all stations)
+	winds_cat1476_final.pkl: GRAL catalog for 1476 entries (entire domain) gff1008_final.pkl: GRAL catalog for 1008 entries (only all stations) gff1476_final.pkl: GRAL catalog for 1476 entries (only all stations) you can download the files: wget -c https://heibox.uni-heidelberg.de/d/843f046b85e646b1a1c7/

-gg_post-main: GRAMM, GRAL to netCDF, environmental.yml: built environment with "conda env create -f environmental.yml"
+gg_post-main: GRAMM, GRAL to netCDF

+environmental.yml: built environment with "conda env create -f environmental.yml"